 Direct People There With Signs

 If your city allows, advertise your garage sale with signs that direct people from busy intersections to your garage sale.
-This will encourage people driving by to stop and also help people who are looking for your garage sale to successfully find it.
+It will encourage people driving by to stop and also help people who are looking for your garage sale to find it successfully.

 It's important to make sure that your signs and large and easy to read.
 Include an arrow and your address if you can.